cdrso/hermetica/README.md

 - **Hardware Requirements:** x86 processor with `AES-NI` and `PCLMULQDQ` support
 - **Tools used:**
   - Rust for application logic and safe concurrency
-  - NASM Assembly for performance-critical cryptographic operations
+  - x86 Assembly for performance-critical cryptographic operations
-- **Concurrency Model:** Rust's scoped threads for low-overhead parallel processing
+- **Concurrency Model:** Rust's `std::thread` for low-overhead parallel processing

 ## Performance

 Hermetica is engineered for speed and efficiency:

 - Fully utilizes all available CPU threads for parallel processing
-- Dedicated instruction sets significantly outperform bare software implementation
+- Dedicated instruction sets significantly outperform plain software implementation
 - Performance is orders of magnitude faster than Rayon-based parallelism
-  - Rayon's overhead did not yield performance improvements on this specific use case
+  - For this specific use case rayon did not yield performance improvements
 - Speed limited by disk I/O operations
   - Cryptographic operations are highly optimized and intensive computation is not the limiting factor